ArcanaBuilder/Arcana/README.md

     gcc -c {arc:list:SOURCES}
 }
 ```
-Inputs tell the engine what the task depends on, enabling precise caching.</br>
+Inputs tell the engine what the task depends on, enabling precise caching.

 ### **Variables**
 Globbing that behaves naturally